ARE YOU A CANDIDATE FOR WEIGHT LOSS SURGERY?

 Contact Olde Del Mar Surgical

-Contact us at 858.457.4917 to schedule a consultation with Dr. Bhoyrul our bariatric surgeon at Olde Del Mar Surgical, serving North County, Imperial Valley, El Centro and all of San Diego.
-You can discuss morbid obesity, candidacy for weight loss surgery, and any other concerns you have with a caring member of our surgical team.
-We look forward to beginning your weight loss journey alongside you.
+Contact us at 858.457.4917 to schedule a consultation with Dr. Bhoyrul, our surgeon at Olde Del Mar Surgical, serving North County, Imperial Valley, El Centro and all of San Diego.
+You can discuss general surgery, candidacy for weight loss surgery, and any other concerns you have with our caring team.
+We look forward to helping you succeed with your health goals.